mraible/mongock-docs/site/v5/features/features-multitenant.md

 ```
 <br />

 Springdata would use the `tenantManager` to know which database point to.
 The implemenation depends on the database.
-For example for SQL implementations, it requires to extend the class **AbstractRoutingDataSource**, while for MongoDB(example [here](https://github.com/mongock/mongock-examples/blob/master/mongodb/springboot-multitenant/src/main/java/io/mongock/professional/examples/config/MultiTenantMongoDBFactory.java)), **SimpleMongoClientDatabaseFactory** is the one you need to extend.
+For example for SQL, it requires to extend the class **AbstractRoutingDataSource**, while for MongoDB(example [here](https://github.com/mongock/mongock-examples/blob/master/mongodb/springboot-multitenant/src/main/java/io/mongock/professional/examples/config/MultiTenantMongoDBFactory.java)), **SimpleMongoClientDatabaseFactory** is the one you need to extend.

-The only bit missing is how to link all this to Mongock, as it obviously needs to use the `tenantManager` to select the tenant for which is appliying the change units.
-Here is where the Mongock's interface `TenantManager` comes.
-It can be implemented by the developer, if he wants it's own implementation, or he can use the default implemenation(`TenantManagerDefault`) provided by Mongock.
+The only bit missing is how to link all this to Mongock(it needs the `tenantManager` to select the tenant when applying the change units).
+For this, Mongock provides the interface `TenantManager`, whose implementation needs to be injected as a bean.
+There are two options:

+- Implementing the interface `TenantManager`, if custom implementation is required.
+- Using the default implemenation, `TenantManagerDefault`.

 ## Resources